Jesuscorrea10/Data_projects_TripleTen/shopify/README.md

 1. New Apps are more likely to be rated early in their deployment.
 2. Most apps are rated favorably.
 3. Reviews are higher for an app if a developer answered the review.
-4. Reviews that have been voted as helpful have a weighted average of 5.48.
+4. Reviews that have been voted as helpful have a weighted average of 4.97.
-5. The app developer "Elfsight" has the highest combined ratings at 135.10 stars.
-6. The app developer "Pictorem" has the highest average helpful reviews at 50.
-7. The app developer "FireaApps" has responded to the highest amount of reviews at at 6,008 responses.
+5. Most apps have fewer reviews, which hints that most apps get limited attention